Rosewell Log Cabin

 The lorry will also carry a forklift to off load the pallets.

 The building will be delivered and off-loaded by the driver who will position the pallets either at the side of the road or on your driveway where possible.
-From order to delivery usually takes between 4 - 6 weeks.
-We endeavour to give a weeks notice of the delivery date with an estimated AM (7.00am – 12.00 noon) or PM (12.00noon to 7.00pm) delivery slot.
+We endeavour to give a weeks notice of the delivery date with an estimated AM (7.00am – 12.00 noon) or PM (12.00 noon to 7.00pm) delivery slot.

 The buildings are supplied flat packed, on pallets, protected by plastic packaging.
 Delivery is via articulated lorry, with a forklift.